 Single-phase and three-phase generators may be connected to the primary distribution system.
 The maximum permissible size for single-phase generators connected to SaskPower's primary distribution system is 100 kW.
 Depending on the location of the facility, there may be other restrictions that limit the maximum size of a single-phase generator.
-Only single-phase generators can be connected to the secondary distribution (120/240 volt) system.
-The maximum permissible size for single-phase installations connected to the secondary distribution system is 5 kW.
-Single-phase installations above 5 kW, on secondary systems, will require special consideration.
+Generators larger than 5 kW are unlikely to be able to connect to an urban secondary distribution (120/240V) system where that system serves more than one customer (i.e. on an urban underground residential distribution URD system that typically serves 8-20 homes).
+The primary concern is voltage flicker and overvoltage on the secondary system if the reverse power flows get too high.
+The maximum size for single-phase installations connected to the secondary distribution system is 5 kW, however, generators larger than 5 kW will be considered.

-SaskPower requires that generators up to 100 kW in size must not be able to operate in an isolated power island connected with SaskPower customers, or contribute sustained (beyond 10 cycles) fault current to the SaskPower system during a fault on SaskPower's primary or secondary distribution system.
-Voltage source generators up to and including 100 kW in size must meet the requirements set out in Section 5 of this document.
-The only types of 'generators' permitted will be induction generators or generation technologies that utilize non self-commutating power inverters.
-Generators that are part of packaged stand-by or portable power plants are addressed in Section 6.
+SaskPower requires that generators up to 100 kW in size not be able to operate in an isolated power island connected with SaskPower customers, or contribute sustained (beyond 10 cycles) fault current to the SaskPower system during a fault on SaskPower's primary or secondary distribution system.
+Synchronous generators up to and including 100 kW in size must meet the requirements set out in Section 5 of this document.
+Generators that are part of packaged standby or portable power plants are addressed in Section 6.